Office hours: Fridays 12:00-1:00 PM at HSS 263 or at this zoom link (meeting ID 563 850 9734, passcode Gen) Advising hours are also by appointment.

-Dr. Gen primary teaches in the Public Administration Program, though his academic focus on public policy and applied research have had him teach in seven other degree programs at SF State and Aarhus University in Denmark.
+Dr. Gen primary teaches in the Master of Public Administration and the Doctor of Educational Leadership programs at SF State.
 His courses cover public policy processes, civic engagement in public policy, policy analysis, program evaluation, environmental policy, and education policy.
 In the MPA program, he advises students in the public policy and environmental administration emphases.

 Dr. Gen studies public engagement in policy making processes, and focuses on environmental and education policy issues.
 This ranges from how government agencies conduct public outreach to how advocacy groups try to influence policy outcomes, and the measurable outcomes of these efforts.
 These interests stem from his prior employment and consultancies with many public and nonprofit organizations, including Plan International, the International Boundary and Water Commission, US EPA, US Air Force, the Army Environmental Policy Institute, Caltrans, the Georgia Department of Transportation, SF Ed Fund, SF Unified School District, SF Public Utilities Commission, Petaluma Transit, Turlock Irrigation District, and others.